AntoineSoetewey/statsandr/content/about.md

 For more information about myself please visit [www.antoinesoetewey.com](https://www.antoinesoetewey.com/).
 All opinions and views are my own and do not represent my employer.

+This blog was launched to help academics and professionals to grasp important statistical concepts, using examples and plain English.

 If you need help in performing statistical data analyses for your thesis or academic/work related projects, do not hesitate to [contact me](/contact/).